What is Check Scanning?

 Any miscellaneous charges from ProfitStars will also be passed onto the customer if incurred.
-These include the following:
+These include:

-Check Scanning is for Churches within the United States only
+Check Scanning is currently available for United States churches.

-There are a few important concepts to keep in mind in regards to your Check Scanning area:
+There are a few important concepts to keep in mind regarding your Check Scanning area:

-Checks - Each Scanned Batch is a collection of several scanned checks.
-You will have to mark where each check's allocations of funds, amounts, and locations.
-Typically checks will be allocated to only one fund, but some may be for several different ones.
+Each Scanned Batch is a collection of several scanned checks.
+You will mark where each check's allocations of funds, amounts, and locations.

 In the Check Scanning section within the Giving Menu, you'll find three sub-nav items:

-7. I've submitted my information in the settings area, what should I do now?
+I've submitted my information in the settings area.
+What should I do now?

 There will be a short review process to approve your account to use the Check Scanning feature.
 Once we receive approval, we will unlock your account, and it will be ready to be used.

 Once your checks have been scanned, you can return to the Batches area to begin the allocation process.
-There may be a short delay between the checks being scanned and them appearing in your Batches, especially if there needs to be some manual review of check amounts, etc.
+There may be a brief delay between the checks being scanned and them appearing in your Batches, especially if there needs to be some manual review of check amounts.

 Your scanned batches will automatically mark themselves as done once you have allocated all the checks within the batch.
 But there will still be a record of each Scanned Batch even after allocations are completed.

-12. Can I buy a check scanner from your site?
+Can I buy a check scanner from you?

 While you cannot purchase a check scanner directly from our site, we will offer resources to help point you towards the scanner that best fits your church’s needs.

-Unfortunately, we currently do not offer the ability to scan checks through a mobile app
+We currently do not offer the ability to scan checks through a mobile app.